 Creating Cloud-based Data Ingestion pipelines that replicate data from multiple sources into your cloud data warehouse can be a huge project that demands a lot of manpower.
 Such a massive undertaking might be intimidating, and it can be tough to know where to start preparing one.
 The Google Cloud Platform enters the picture at this point.

 In this article, you will gain information about Data Ingestion Google Cloud.
-You will also gain a holistic understanding of Google Cloud, its key features, Data Lifecycle, its components, Data Ingestion and its types, Data Ingestion in Google Cloud and its types.
+You will also gain a holistic understanding of Google Cloud, its key features, Data Lifecycle, its components, Data Ingestion and its types, and Data Ingestion in Google Cloud and its types.
 Read along to find out in-depth information about Data Ingestion Google Cloud.

 What is Google Cloud?